RedLanternTech/CISSPNotes/Domain2Notes.md

    - Threat Protection

 Salami Slices- gathering data or stealing in small increments.
 Think the movie Office Space where they were stealing 1/100ths of a penny
- - also a serries of minor attacks that together turn into a larger attack.
+ - also a series of minor attacks that together turn into a larger attack.

 Power Grid Issues
  - Total Failure (Blackout)